Hernia surgery at Spire Liverpool Hospital

 We offer fast access to treatment for inguinal hernias if they’re causing you pain or complications.
 You have a choice of expert consultants who can perform the procedure and offer you a treatment and recovery plan that’s personalised to your needs.

-How much does Hernia surgery cost at Spire Liverpool Hospital
+Pricing for Hernia surgery at Spire Liverpool Hospital

 It’s common for this treatment to be done privately, and with our inclusive prices and access to payment plans you’ll find it easier and more affordable, whether or not you have medical insurance.